Recommended showshoeing and winter walking trails in the Lake Louise area

 Peyto Lake viewpoint 1.5 km return

-Winter Trails in the Lake Louise Area (2.9 MB)
+Winter Trails in the Lake Louise Area (PDF, 2.9 MB)

 See the full network of winter trails in the Lake Louise area.